 Of course, if you want to live up to the jungle scenes of your favorite action flicks, then you need a machete that even Arnold would be proud to wield.
 To assist, we’ve crafted a list of the best machetes on the market, along with a breakdown on making the right pick.

-If you are looking for a compact machete that gives you all the advantages of warfighters from times past, the Estwing Forged Steel Machete is a powerful solution.
+If you are looking for a compact machete that gives you all the advantages of soldiers from times past, the Estwing Forged Steel Machete is a powerful solution.
 It features a 12-inch blade that is crafted entirely out of high-grade steel.
 The blade comes coated with a durable black powder which not only prevents rust but also keeps the machete sharp for longer.
 Meeting a relatively compact handle, the blade integrates into the end seamlessly, reducing vibrations in your hand.
 When you slam the machete into a hard surface that doesn’t fall after one whack, it helps to mitigate the pressure in your hands.
 One side of the blade incorporates serating to work as a saw when needed.
 Both sides are sharp and meant to work together to give you the full benefits of the classic machete design.

 Want a cutting edge option that is going to give you a powerful edge over the competition?
 Consider the Z & G Billhook Sickle Machete for its unique design that incorporates powerful, curved steel to give you extra force in a fight.
 The 14-inch blade is curved towards the tip, coming to a sharp and fine point.
 The inner side of the blade is incredibly sharp, largely due to the high-quality carbon steel construction.
 The part of the blade which connects most closely to the handle is straight, letting you hack away at plant matter.
 At the front, the blade angles inwards in a sickle style, letting you use this machete to grip, tear, and slice, depending on the situation.
 Powerful and versatile, this blade is both affordable and effective.

 Focused on the practical aspects of adding a machete to your knife collection?
 If that’s the case, then take a look at the Fiskars Machete Axe for its heavy-duty construction and effective design.
 The total length of this machete is 29 inches with the blade itself measuring a full 18 inches.
 This blade presents as a standard machete where it connects to the handle, curving outwards in the classic design.
 However, when you get to the end of the metal edge, this blade turns to a sharp, angular axe with a serrated back.
 Because of the weight distribution, you can easily use this component as an axe.
 Since it doesn’t take up much space, you can still use the machete for classic purposes.
 Taken together, the three blade components of this weapon help you stay prepared for anything.

 Looking for something that is both lightweight and properly balanced?
 Consider the Tramontina Machete for its tough design and quality materials.
 Though the handle is constructed using polymers, it still holds tightly to the end of the steel component.
 The carbon-heavy blade material makes use and sharpening easy, largely due to the carefully balanced weight of the unit.
 In fact, it rings in at little over a pound, letting you chop and slice almost effortlessly.
 At over 29 inches total length, this machete is useful given the substantial ratio of the blade to handle.
 This machete is crafted to handle wilderness conditions with utter ease, thanks to the thin metal construct and the user-friendly angle of the knife.

 Need something that can withstand a lot of impact without losing structural integrity?
 Check out the Gerber Gator Bolo Machete for its powerful design backed up with high-grade materials.
 The compact structure of the machete sets it apart, ringing in at a total 22.5 inches including the handle.
 The blade itself is a little over 15 inches, letting you stay agile and posing no issue with retracting the machete after it makes combat.
 For added ease of use, it comes with a lanyard attached to the handle, stopping you from losing it to the rainforest brush (or your backyard forest).
 Coming equipped with a high-grade nylon sheath for storage, this steel blade is highly resilient and easy to use.
 Angled smoothly in keeping with the classic machete design you know and love, this weapon is both durable and powerful.
-[Buy]

 Types of machetes

-- Heavy machete: When powering through the brush, nothing beats the sheer force of the heavy machete.
+When powering through the brush, nothing beats the sheer force of the heavy machete.
 The namesake results from the design of the top-heavy blade.
 Originally, the blade was fairly straightforward and often featured a flat tip.
 Modern adaptations add innovation, often incorporating serrated edges and sharp tips.
-Regardless of the tweaks to the classic presentation, you can always spot this type of machete by identifying the overly large end of the blade.
+Regardless of the tweaks to the classic presentation, you can always spot this type of machete by identifying the large end of the blade.

 Benefits of machetes

-Most machetes are relatively inexpensive and fall in the $20 to $40 price range.
-You can find most types of machetes for this price, just be sure to closely examine the blade and handle material and check for quality.
-If you’re looking for something with a more involved design, you can find a high-grade machete on the lower end of the over-$40 price range.
-With powerful blades and well-crafted handles, most heavy-duty machetes are priced this way.
+- Between $20 and $40: Most machetes fall in this price range.
+You can find most types of machetes for this price, just be sure to look at the blade and handle material and check for quality.

 Task & Purpose and its partners may earn a commission if you purchase a product through one of our links.